Updated: Apr 20

 It takes someone special to be a dad as the saying goes.
 He was not just a provider, a caregiver, a protector, a pillar of strength, a teacher, a philosopher, a maths genius and a friend, but he also taught humility.
 He is like the world-class footballer who credits the team for the success of a game even though he’s skill alone won the result.
 The quality of being humble and having modesty is always something that I admired about him.

 The pandemic means we were unable to see him and the family this year, but oh well, c'est la vie.
 I've got stories for days about how humble he is in everyday life, but I won’t go into too much, however, I will share this.
 He once invited a boy, begging in the streets, to have dinner with us at the family table, not many people would do that.
-He used to pick up stray animals and nurse them back to health - this is the role model I had in my life.
+He used to pick up stray animals and nurse them back to health - this is the role model I have in my life.

 "I dedicate this story to him and all the dads out there doing what's required to care for their families."